zeek/zeek-docs/frameworks/input.rst

 The second supported mode of the input framework is reading data to Zeek events instead of reading them to a table.

-Event streams work very similarly to table streams that were already discussed in much detail.
+Event streams work similarly to table streams that were already discussed in much detail.
 To read the blacklist of the previous example into an event stream, the :zeek:id:`Input::add_event` function is used.
 For example: